Return to Main Rainbo Page

 The new California Adventure theme park has a lot to offer.
 Die-hard Disney fans will bemoan the addition of "scream" rides.
 Walt didn't like them and some people have quoted him as swearing he'd never have them in his park.
 Well, California Adventure is definitely NOT Walt's park.
 That's the first thing you have to get used to - California Adventure IS NOT ANOTHER DISNEYLAND!
-Actually, its another Walt Disney World.
+Actually, it's closer to becoming another Walt Disney World.

 Just like Walt Disney World, visitors to the Disneyland Resort can easily spend their entire vacation and stay safely "on property" with Disney's overt merchandising permeating the experience.
 You start the day at breakfast with the Disney characters, spend the balance of the morning and afternoon in the theme parks, and then in the evenings you have your choice of nightclubs, shopping, and movies - along with all of the other amenities of your Disney hotel with you even as you lay your head on the pillow.